 Radio integration is, therefore, a key feature of the new solution.
 Planned mobile camera integration will also support enhanced communication with volunteer groups, such as the Woking Street Angels, to improve the general public’s experience and safety in the town.

 Individuals who previously worked across three locations can now come together as a team.
-The facility will also have a dedicated live viewing room for police, with the option to request and review footage through Synergy.
+The facility will also have a dedicated live-viewing room for police, with the option to request and review footage via Synergy.

 Protecting the public, protecting the data

-The level of data flowing into the Control Centre, and the number of teams using the system to both detect and review incidents, means robust data protection and cyber security is essential.
+The level of data flowing into the Control Centre and the number of teams using the system to detect and review incidents mean robust data protection and cyber security are essential.

-The solution now in place has the highest levels of data encryption, user authentications and access settings possible.
-Any and every action taken using the system, from adjusting a camera to logging an incident and accessing an evidence file, are logged to deliver a full and transparent audit trail.
+The solution now in place has the highest levels of data encryption, user authentication, and access settings possible.
+Every action taken using the system, from adjusting a camera to logging an incident and accessing an evidence file, is logged to deliver a full and transparent audit trail.

-The system can also easily analyse data and generate reports to offer insight and support planning – especially in terms of collaborating with community support teams and the police to help resolve issues in hot spot areas.
+The system can also easily analyse data and generate reports to provide insight and support planning – especially when collaborating with community support teams and the police to help resolve issues in hot-spot areas.

 A system for now and ‘when’

-The smart system leverages current infrastructure by incorporating existing technology but is also set up to accommodate and incorporate new cameras as legacy equipment is replaced.
+The smart system leverages existing infrastructure by incorporating existing technology, but is also set up to accommodate new cameras as legacy equipment is replaced.

-Having surveillance and management capability in one place also presents the opportunity for new revenue streams in the future – potentially allowing the Council to take on the security of private businesses, providing them with the cost savings of consolidated and efficient monitoring.
+Having surveillance and management capabilities in one place also creates opportunities for new revenue streams in the future.
+Potentially, the Council could take on the security of private businesses, providing them with the cost savings of consolidated and efficient monitoring.